slint-ui/slint/docs/langref/src/concepts/layouting.md

 You can create an entire graphical user interface by placing the elements in two ways:

-* Explicitly - by setting the `x`, `y`, `width`, and `height` properties.
+-   Explicitly - by setting the `x`, `y`, `width`, and `height` properties.
-* Automatically - by using layout elements.
+-   Automatically - by using layout elements.

 Explicit placement is great for static scenes with few elements.
-Layouts are suitable for complex user interfaces as they handle many elements at one in an automated way.
-Layouts express geometric relationship between elements in dedicated layout elements.
+Layouts are suitable for complex user interfaces and help create scalable user interfaces.
+Layout elements express geometric relationships between elements.

 ## Explicit Placement